SoftwareGuy/Ignorance/README.md

 [If you use this, I'd appreciate a coffee to keep me caffeinated.](https://ko-fi.com/coburn)

 ## Installation
-1. Grab a release from the releases page.
+1. Grab a release from the releases page or compile it from source.
 2. Make sure you have Mirror installed in your project. **Ignorance WILL NOT function without it!**
+3. Extract the release archive into your project, maybe under Assets/Packages/IgnoranceTransport.
+4. Open your project with Unity and let it detect the new transport.
+5. Follow "How to use" below.

-NOTE: If you compile from source you will need to grab the Windows, MacOS and Linux DLLs from
+NOTE: If you compile from the transport source code, you will need to grab the following files: `enet.dll`, `enet.dylib` and `libenet.so` from the latest release and copy them to your project folder as well as plopping the newly compiled DLL into your Unity Project. **Failure to follow this instruction will cause random things to happen, and/or Unity Editor crashes!**

 ## Compatibility
+**x64 Runtime Platforms only!
+This is due to the dependencies only being compiled for x64.**
 Tested and confirmed working on Unity LTS 2017.4, the recommended version of Unity to use with Mirror.
 May work with newer versions of Unity as long as Mirror supports them.